sole/perriscript/README.md

 * `beauty` - A boolean, set to true if you want the output to be ran through a beautifier.
 * `truePerri` - A boolean, set to true if you want to enable true-perri mode.

-#### Interactive example
+#### Interactive ejemplos

-Open `example/GUAUserify/index.html` in your browser or browse to http://sole.github.io/perriscript/example/GUAUserify/
+Open `ejemplos/GUAUserify/index.html` in your browser or browse to http://sole.github.io/perriscript/ejemplos/GUAUserify/

 If you make any change in the parser and want to regenerate the bundle, you'll need to install browserify first: